kubb-labs/kubb/docs/blog/whyTemplates.md

 ---
 layout: doc

-title: Why creating templates with JSX
+title: Benefits of using JSX for templates
 outline: deep
 ---

 Published: 2023-12-08

-# Why creating templates with JSX
+# Benefits of using JSX for templates

 Since v2 `Kubb` has been starting to use JSX templates to create its generated code.
 Before we used template string but that was not always easy when you had a couple of if statements(not easy to read/understand) and it was also becoming harder to maintain.

 Because of that we explored if it was possible to use JSX and React to create our generated code.
 As a front-end developer we use React on a daily base and to use JSX as a template engine would be really nice.

 But to get into details, you need to understand some basic concepts.